JHU-BCIS/NTX-Competition-2023-Public/data merging/README.txt

 - mediapipetsconversion
 - stamp_bridge
 - step_function
+- postprocessing

-In MATLAB, at the top of the first two scripts, you can add the mediapipe or EMG data file on the first line.
+In MATLAB, at the top of the first two scripts, you can add the name of the EMG or mediapipe data file on the first line.